 Credit card option: Costco Anywhere Visa Cards by Citi, which offers members 2% back on purchases made at Costco both in stores and online

-Costco — Select senior editor Morgan Greenwald’s favorite warehouse club — offers lower prices on groceries and household items by selling them in bulk, and its memberships offer a range of other benefits like gas and pharmacy discounts, experts told us.
+Costco — former Select senior editor Morgan Greenwald’s favorite warehouse club — offers lower prices on groceries and household items by selling them in bulk, and its memberships offer a range of other benefits like gas and pharmacy discounts, experts told us.
 The warehouse club has its own in-house brand, Kirkland Signature — some of the best deals are on Kirkland Signature products, many of which are shoppers’ favorite Costco products.
 Costco members in some areas can also get same-day delivery via Instacart, though online prices are slightly higher than they are in stores.

 Credit card option: Members can sign up for the Sam’s Club Mastercard, which offers Club members 1% back and Plus members 3% back in Sam’s Cash on purchases

 Sam’s Club — a warehouse club owned by Walmart — offers similar bulk groceries and household goods to Costco, but its memberships are lower in price.
 Sam’s Club members can buy groceries in stores nationwide or shop online and pick up items.
 Members also save on Member’s Mark products (Sam’s Club’s in-house brand) and get access to special discounts, plus they can take advantage of fuel savings, discounts at the tire and battery center and more.